Getting Started

 2. A cleared criminal background, and screening, and a cleared drug test must be completed by the ADN Program’s approved agency and received prior to acceptance into the ADN program.
 These fees are paid by applicant and transfers of information from other schools is not accepted.
 Information on how to obtain these clearances is given to accepted applicants.
 In addition, ADN graduates are required to clear another background screen including fingerprinting prior to taking the NCLEX-RN state board exam.

 3. Candidates for admission must submit required vaccinations and health exam by a physician or nurse practitioner attesting to sound physical and mental health and ability to provide hands on client care prior to admission (see Technical Standards page).
+Full COVID vaccination is required for admission.
 These are clinical agency requirements.
 These fees are paid by applicant.
 Information on how to obtain these health clearances and record them with Certified Background Inc. are given to accepted applicants.

 4. Candidates must have a willingness and desire to care for people from diverse backgrounds.